 The Blessed One said: "Bhaishajya-séna, listen.
 What is called 'effort' is the demonstration of results.
 It is as follows: What is called 'the result of stream entry' is a place of effort.
-What is called 'the result of oncereturning' is a place of effort.
+What is called 'the result of once-returning' is a place of effort.
 What is called 'the result of non-returning' is a place of effort.
 What is called 'the result of arhatship and the cessation that is the result of an arhat' is a place of effort.
 What is called 'the result of a pratyéka-buddha and the knowledge of the result of a pratyéka-buddha' is a place of effort.
-What is called 'the result of a bodhisattva and the place of enlightenment' is a place of effort.
-Bhaishajya-séna, these are what are called 'places of effort."
+What is called 'the result of a bodhisattva and the place of enlightenment' is a place of effort."